 With Windows 10, Updates are set to download and install automatically whenever a device connected to Microsoft server.
-But sometimes uses face Windows update stuck downloading or fails to install with a different error.
+But sometimes you may experience Windows update stuck downloading or fails to install with a different error.
 And running the Windows update troubleshooting tool results “Potential Windows Update Database error detected”.
-For some others update troubleshooter results, “Windows Update components must be repaired” If you are also struggling with the similar problem here apply the solution below to fix windows update database error 0x800f081f, 0x80070490, 0x8007000d etc.
+For some others update troubleshooter results, “Windows Update components must be repaired”.
+If you are also struggling with the similar problem here apply the solution below to fix windows update database error 0x800f081f, 0x80070490, 0x8007000d etc.

 Windows update database error

 This error “Potential Windows update database error detected” mostly occurs if the windows update database (software distribution folder, Where windows temporarily download update files) gets corrupted.
 Also if installed an update bug, or System files get corrupted which may result in Windows update error.
 Well if Due to some reason Windows update or its related services not started you may also face various errors such as 0x80070020, 0x80080005, 0x8024001f, 0x80244022, 0x80096004, and others.

 First Check Windows update service is running,